 Chapter 20, Councils

-The mission of the Church is to proclaim the gospel, perfect the Saints and redeem the dead.
-Council meetings are held on this side of the veil to facilitate the work of the church here.
+The mission of the Church is to proclaim the gospel, perfect the Saints, take care of the poor and needy, and redeem the dead.
+Council meetings are held on this side of the veil to facilitate the work of the Church here.
 Callings are given and assignments made.

 Perhaps I may be permitted to relate a circumstance with which I am acquainted in relation to Bishop Roskelley, of Smithfield, Cache Valley;